Senate To Vote On Criminal Justice Bill After Push From Boosters, White House

 Bowing to pressure from the White House and activist groups, the Senate will schedule a vote on legislation that would reduce sentences for certain drug offenders and support programs that prepare prisoners for life after incarceration.

-Senate Majority Leader Mitch McConnell said he would move ahead with consideration of the bill before the end of this year's lame duck session after sponsors agreed to certain changes to the package.
+Senate Majority Leader Mitch McConnell said he would move ahead with consideration of the bill before the end of this year's lame-duck session after sponsors agreed to certain changes to the package.

 "At the request of the president and following improvements to the legislation that have been secured by several members, the Senate will take up the recently revised criminal justice bill," McConnell announced on Tuesday.